PunchiiNadia/EarlyRoboticsCreations2023And2025/sumo_robot/README.md

 | **Understanding wiring logic** | The wiring was completed by my teacher due to the limited time before my departure.
 I learned by watching the process, asking questions, and observing how clear wiring logic prevents troubleshooting issues later. |
 | **Sensor threshold calibration** | The calibration was led and finalized by my teacher.
 I participated by observing how different values affected detection stability and motion control during testing. |
 | **Emotional and time pressure before international departure** | I learned to acknowledge my limits, ask for help sincerely, and accept steady progress instead of pushing myself alone during overwhelming circumstances. |
+As the final wiring and functional code were completed by my teacher during the last stage of the project, I did not retain the full circuit diagram or code files.
+The working code remains with my teacher, and I sincerely respect and honor his authorship.

 ---